apostrophecms/seo/README.md

   </p>
 </div>

 **Ensure your content gets found by search engines and AI systems** with comprehensive SEO management for ApostropheCMS.
-Essential meta fields, Google Analytics integration, automated `robots.txt` and `llms.txt` generation—everything you need to boost your search rankings, control AI training usage, and drive organic traffic.
+Essential meta fields, Google Analytics integration, automated `robots.txt` and `llms.txt` generation — everything you need to boost your search rankings, control AI training usage, and drive organic traffic.
 <!-- omit in toc-->
 ## Why ApostropheCMS SEO Tools?